radanalyticsio/radanalyticsio.github.io/CONTRIBUTING.md

    document.
 4. Add any assets you will need (graphics, files, etc) to your assets directory.
-5. Copy the `_templates/lightning` directory into your assets directory.
+5. If your application includes a lightning talk, copy the `_templates/lightning` directory into your assets directory.
 This directory contains the [reveal.js](https://github.com/hakimel/reveal.js) slide deck template.
+Also ensure that the `menu_items` front matter contains the `lightning` entry, this will create the proper menu link for the slide deck.
 6. Edit the `index.html` file for the lightning slide deck. (there is information in the file on what to provide)
 7. Commit the files to your feature branch and propose a pull request when